-This is the Columbia University Women's Tennis scholarship and program info page.
-Here you'll have access to information about the college and information on their Women's Tennis program like who to make contact with about recruitment, names of past alumni, what scholarship opportunities are presented and how to begin the recruiting process.
+Welcome to the Columbia University Women's Tennis scholarship and program information page.
+Here you'll have access to specifics on the college and details on their Women's Tennis program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities can be had and how to begin the recruiting process.

-Columbia University Women's tennis Program Coaching & Recruiting Staff
+Columbia University Women's tennis Program Coaching & Recruiting Personnel

-If you're trying to get recruited it is critical to understand who to build a relationship with - and NCSA has got the information you need.
-The Head of the Columbia University Women's Tennis program is Ilene Weintraub.
-Other major personnel include:
+If you are trying to get recruited it is critical to understand who to build a relationship with - and NCSA has got the details you'll need.
+The Head Coach of the Columbia University Women's Tennis program is Ilene Weintraub.
+Additional essential personnel include:

 - Volunteer Assistant Coach Carlos Carrera